rw-django-fan-2020/hassio-addons/mpd/README.md

 # MPD

 [MPD](https://www.musicpd.org/) is a free and open source music player.
 It plays audio files, organizes playlists and maintains a music database.
 For interaction client software is needed.
-Inside this addon there is [ympd](https://ympd.org/), a simple web frontend for interacting.
+Inside this addon there is [myMPD](https://jcorporation.github.io/myMPD/), a standalone and mobile friendly web-based MPD client with a tiny footprint and advanced features.

+Bonus: You can use MPD as DLNA Renderer.
+This is possible by support from [upmpdcli](https://www.lesbonscomptes.com/upmpdcli/), a UPnP Media Renderer front-end for MPD, the Music Player Daemon

 ![Addon Stage][stage-badge]
 ![Supports aarch64 Architecture][aarch64-badge]